VEZY/PlantBiophysics.jl/docs/src/simulation/uncertainty_propagation.md

 ## Performance

 Monte Carlo results are highly dependent on the number of simulations given by the number of particles `n`.
-But keep in mind that the result of an uncertainty propagation with a low `n` is more unreliable than with a higher `n`, but that higher `n` takes more time to simulate.
+But keep in mind that the result of an uncertainty propagation with a low `n` is more unreliable than with a higher `n`.